Abhishek0697/starter-academic/content/home/experience.md

         Responsibilities include:

         * Developing a pipeline for Plugs detection for Inventory management in Retail Stores
-        * Work with Long Tail distributions; Dataset Analysis and Cleaning
+        * Work with Long Tail distributions
+        * Analysis and cleaning of large noisy image datasets

   - title: "Graduate Research Assistant"